ejconlon/ffi-repro/README.md

     make set_8_10 clean exec
     # Compilation fails in C++ error pragma ("no meaning found")

-For your convenience, the output on my system has been saved in `output`.
+For your convenience, the output from my attempts on OSX and Linux have been saved in `output`.